byJeevan/Swift_Playgrounds/Swift Notes/Enums-Protocols-Extensions.md

 - When working with enum’s raw values, you forego catching problems at compile time.
 - Handling strings can be made safer by converting them to enums.
 - When converting a string to an enum, grouping cases and using a lowercased string makes conversion easier.”

+### Extensions
+**Pros:**
+- Extensions add new functionality to an existing class, structure, or enumeration type.
+- We can avoid subclassing if we use extensions.
+- Combining extension with protocol, we can achieve abstract methods in swift.
+- Extensions can conform protocols and thus it helps to keep organized code.
+**Cons:**
+- Extensions can add new functionality to a type, but they cannot override existing functionality
+- Extensions can add new computed properties, but they cannot add stored properties, or add property observers to existing properties